 These are always important questions but even more so given two accidents at amusement parks last week that resulted in one death and seven injuries.
-On Friday, seven people were injured at Cedar Point amusement park in Sandusky, Ohio while riding a water ride called “Shoot the Rapids”.
-Without warning, a boat on the ride suddenly rolled backwards and flipped over in the water.
+Seven people were injured at Cedar Point amusement park in Sandusky, Ohio while riding a water ride called “Shoot the Rapids.”
+Without warning, a boat on the ride suddenly rolled backward and flipped over in the water.
 Thankfully, all seven people on the ride were rescued but did suffer injury.

-Unfortunately, such was the not the fate for a Dallas woman who fell to her death Friday evening at Six Flags over Texas while riding the “Texas Giant” roller coaster, a 14-story rollercoaster billed as the world’s steepest wooden roller coaster.
-Six Flags first reported that it was working with “investigators” to determine how the accident occurred, but later had to admit that it was conducting its own investigation because no federal or state inspection team exists in Texas.
+Unfortunately, such was not the fate for a Dallas woman who fell to her death at Six Flags over Texas.
+While riding the “Texas Giant” roller coaster, a 14-story rollercoaster was billed as the world’s steepest wooden roller coaster.
+Six Flags first reported that it was working with ‘investigators’ to determine how the accident occurred, but later had to admit that it was conducting its own investigation because no federal or state inspection team exists in Texas.

-And in 1981, Congress removed regulatory authority of amusement rides from the CPSC (Consumer Protection Safety Commission).
-The CPSC is now authorized only to inspect rides that are not on a fixed, permanent site but only mobile, such as rides at church picnics, local and state fairs.
+And in 1981, Congress removed all regulatory authority over amusement rides from the Consumer Protection Safety Commission (CPSC).
+The CPSC is now authorized only to inspect rides that are not on a permanent site but only mobile, such as rides at church picnics and local fairs.

 Some states do have safety regulations for amusement parks but many states leave it up to amusement parks to regulate themselves and the mega-parks operated by Disney and Six Flags answer only to themselves.
 “It sounds like the fox guarding the henhouse to me,” observed Ken Martin, an independent inspector and park ride consultant from Richmond, Virginia.